uva-bi-sdad/DSPG-Manual/docs/src/Infrastructure/Rivanna/InteractiveApps.md

     The account information must be provided in the **Allocation** field.
 Leaving it blank will default to an allocation which may deplete the computing hours of allocation intended for managing permissions.
 DSPG fellows and interns should use `biocomplexity` or `bii_sdad` for the allocation field in the form unless there is specific account for the related project.

+!!! warning

+    The `Optional: Group` field must include the Linux Group for the project associated with that session.
+For example, for a session relating the Open-Source Software project, I should specify `bii_sdad_ncses_oss`.
+Contact your team leader for the Linux group associated to your project.
+Leaving it blank may cause permission issues when accessing project related directory/files.

 !!! note

     The RStudio Server interactive session menu allows to specify the Slurm module to load (i.e., the R version).
 DSPG fellows and interns should select `v3.6.2`.